Big Nuz: (2009–2010): Undisputed

 In the winter of 2009 the group returned to the studio to record their third studio album titled Undisputed, in collaboration with DJ Fisherman and DJ Tira.
 The album features the song "Umlilo" which received the Song of The Year Award from the South African Music Awards.
 The album also received the award for best album.
-Other hit singles included "Newlands West" & "Siyagijima".
+Other hit singles included "Newlands West" and "Siyagijima".
 The album went Platinum.